mbsoft/nbai_examples/README.md

 - modify the `.env` file for
   - entries API_HOST (http://localhost:9999 or https://api.nextbillion.io)
   - API_KEY (your assigned key)
-  - AREA_OF_INTEREST (based on geojson files in `data` folder - la, london, ontario, south yorkshire currently)
+  - AREA_OF_INTEREST (based on geojson files in `data` folder - atlanta, bangalore, la, london, newyork, ohio, ontario, sf, south yorkshire, texas currently)
   - keys required for other service providers - TomTom, Google, and Mapbox
 - alter the number of routes to be compared in the constant defined in `directions/compare.js`
-- `node directions/compare.js`
+- `node directions/compare.js --aoi la`

 # Distance Matrix
 ![Alt text](./screenshot.png "Screenshot")
 ## Description
 Javascript/node.js example of Nextbillion.ai travel/distance matrix calculation API using Flatbuffer, Protobuf, and JSON endpoints.
 - random set of lat/lon pairs within a defined polygon
-- default number of points generated id 24
-- default endpoint is a local instance of nextbillion.ai stack
+- default size of grid is 8 x 8
+- `.env` file is read to determine endpoint, key, area of interest
+- command line parameters allow user to set area-of-interest, nuber of origins, and number of destinations

 ## Quick Start
 - install Flatbuffers `brew install flatbuffer`